 Lead study author Dr. Julia Zakrzewski-Fruer, of the University of Bedfordshire in the United Kingdom, and colleagues say that their results challenge previous research suggesting that skipping breakfast may lead to overeating later in the day.

 The researchers recently reported their findings in the British Journal of Nutrition.

 For many, having breakfast is a major part of our daily routine.
 For others, those extra few minutes in bed are preferable to a slice of toast or a bowl of cereal.
 In fact, a 2015 survey found that only 47 percent of people in the United States eat breakfast every day.

 But what effect does skipping breakfast have on our health?
-Previous research has linked breakfast omission to poorer heart health, while other studies have suggested that missing a morning meal may lead to overeating and increase a person’s risk of obesity.
+Previous research has linked breakfast omission to poorer heart health, while other

 For this latest study, Dr. Zakrzewski-Fruer and colleagues sought to find out more about the latter.

 The study included 40 girls aged 11–15 years.
 Each subject was required to participate in two 3-day breakfast conditions.
 In one condition, participants consumed a standard, low glycemic index (GI) breakfast, which contained 468 calories.
 In the other condition, participants did not eat breakfast.

 Dr. Zakrzewski-Fruet and team say that the aim of their research was to “examine the effect of 3 consecutive days of breakfast consumption compared with breakfast omission on free-living energy intake and physical activity in adolescent girls.”